stormpath/stormpath-passport-express-sample/README.md

 # stormpath-express-sample

-A sample Express application which demonstrates how to successfully use [passport-stormpath](https://github.com/stormpath/passport-stormpath) to handle user authentication and authorization for your web app.
+A sample Passport + Express application which demonstrates how to successfully use [passport-stormpath](https://github.com/stormpath/passport-stormpath) to handle user authentication and authorization for your web app.